 Several of Nice’s most famous streets and avenues are within Carre d’Or that you should certainly visit if you cannot afford it as a base.

-Stay in Carre d’Or if You enjoy exclusive areas away from crowds, Access to other popular areas in Nice is easy, A pedestrianised area appeals to you.🔍FIND BEST HOTELS IN CARRE DOR
+Stay in Carre d’Or if You enjoy exclusive areas away from crowds, Access to other popular areas in Nice is easy, A pedestrianized area appeals to you.

-This area was renamed Liberation in 1944 to honour resistance fighters after World War II.
+This area was renamed Liberation in 1944 to honor resistance fighters after World War II.
 Formerly called Saint-Lambert, its heart is Place du General de Gaulle but the locals call it “La Libé.”
-The open-air market is popular, held near South Station, Gare du Sud whose design was inspired by the work of Gustave Eiffel.
+The Liberation Market, an open-air market is popular, held near South Station, Gare du Sud whose design was inspired by the work of Gustave Eiffel.

 This was an agricultural district a French nobleman, Thiole, built a lovely villa with gardens in the 19th Century which subsequently became a school.
-There was an immigrant labour force to help Saint Lambert’s development and if you want a city centre base, you could do worse than Liberation.
+There was an immigrant labor force to help Saint Lambert’s development and if you want a city center base, you could do worse than Liberation.

-Stay in Libération if You want to be in the city centre, Quality shopping is important to you, Good transport links are a priority.🔍FIND BEST HOTELS IN LIBERATION
+Stay in Libération if You want to be in the city center, Quality shopping is important to you, Good transport links are a priority.

 Mont Boron is a hill district east of Nice from where you have great views down over Nice Le Port.
 The superstar Elton John owns one of the lovely villas in Mont Boron.
 At the very top of the hill stands the 16th Century Fort du Mont Alban.
 This hill was very important strategically in years gone by.